 2. Supply Chain Sustainability Team

-CP Kelco has a supply chain sustainability team that meets on a regular basis to review internal audit targets or those arising from SEDEX audits.
+CP Kelco has a supply chain sustainability team that meets on a regular basis to hone supply chain assessment and auditing processes and evaluate supply chain risks.

-CP Kelco provides staff training to ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business.
+CP Kelco provides staff with regular training to ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business.

 - We published our Code of Conduct both internally and externally, a key enhancement to our company’s position in response to Child Labor, Forced Labor and Human Trafficking: